roseengineering/rfcascade/README.md

 -zl <complex>        : set the load impedance for matching
 ```

+The gs, zs, gl, and zl option support complex numbers in 'polar' notation:
+that is use a / to separate the magnitude and angle, for example, 10/90.
 By default the utility writes out the network on the top of
 the stack in touchstone format with GUM and Rollet stability information
 as comments.
 It can also output the network in following alternative formats: